Obama expands U.S. sanctions on Russians over Crimea annexation

 Among the 20, Obama targeted several individuals close to Russian President Vladimir Putin in retaliation for his military seizure of Ukraine's Crimea region.
 Any assets they have in the United States will be frozen and they will also be barred from U.S. travel.

-Russia's Bank Rossiya, which with $10 billion in assets is Russia's 17th largest bank, was singled out for U.S. sanctions.
+Russia's Bank Rossiya, with $10 billion in assets, was singled out for U.S. sanctions.
 A Treasury Department statement said it is the personal bank for senior officials of the Russian government, including Putin's inner circle.

 St. Petersburg-based Bank Rossiya is chaired and partly-owned by Yuri Kovalchuk, a close adviser to Putin.
 Kovalchuk, whose association with Putin dates back to the early 1990s, was among the 20 individuals targeted for sanctions.